Why bother learning about the Biochemical Genetics of Cannabinoids?

 New West Genetics’ Products

 Can I buy seed from you?
 As of Winter 2017, all of New West Genetics seed has been spoken for until Q4 of 2018!
 We will however be contacting farmers and growers to contract grow some of the 2018 season.
 Please sign up here if you are interested sign up here.
 Can I buy grain from you?
 Absolutely!
 Rely© is a certified grain variety that is bred specifically for the Western region.
-In season 2018 we will have Rely© grain readily available for retail product makers.
-Can I buy your high CBD seed?
-We will not sell our high CBD seed in the United States yet, but what New West Genetics can do is work with interested companies and contract to grow these high CBD seeds on the client’s behalf.
+In season 2018 we will have Rely grain readily available for retail product makers.
 What is Brewer’s Hemp©?
-Brewers’ Hemp© refers to specialty varieties bred and designed after working in collaboration with brewers to develop flavor profiles based on specific, unique terpene and cannabinoid content.
+Brewers’ Hemp refers to specialty varieties bred and designed after working in collaboration with brewers to develop flavor profiles based on specific, unique terpene and cannabinoid content.
 NWG verifies that each unique profile meets exact brewer’s specifications and enhances their craft brewed beverages.
 People are making beer out of hemp?
 The similarities in the aromas emitted by the flowering plants Humulus lupulus (hops) and Cannabis sativa (marijuana) has led to a movement among commercial and home brewers.
 The Cannabaceae plant family is very unique and quite exclusive; among its’ limited members are Cannabis and Humulus.
-Aside from their similar flower structure both of these species contain terpenes, which are found in most of the plant and fungi [...]
+Aside from their similar flower structure both of these species contain terpenes, which are found in most of the plant and fungi across the planet.
+Terpenes are responsible for the aromatic compounds that give cannabis its aroma and beer its distinct flavor.
+Brewers are crafting new recipes using these varying and isolated terpene profiled hemp plants to make beer in delectably exciting new flavors.
+What does [...]

 What Is New West Genetics?

 What does New West Genetics sell?
 We are the engine enabling the rapid development of scalable, diverse and sought after products for the industrial hemp and cannabis industries.
 We serve other businesses by providing specialty bred hemp genetics (seed only), wholesale hemp flower, and cannabinoid extracts intended for use in several industries.
 We are pleased to further serve our customers by expanding our product line at the end of the 2017 season to include commercial grain seed..
 What markets do you serve?
 Currently, New West Genetics has customers in the nutraceutical cannabinoid industry, the brewery industry, and in the human and animal food nutrition markets.
 What is the TAM?
 The cannabinoid or cannabis industry is estimated to be 14 Billion by 2020.
 (Forbes) The craft brewery market was 22 Billion in 2015.
 (Brewers Association) The hemp grain market in 2015 was estimated at 600 million.
 (HIA) What regulatory agency are you certified by?
 In compliance with the 2014 Federal Farm bill section 7606, we are registered with the Colorado Department of Agriculture.
 Why do you call it Cannabis sativa when you’re growing hemp?
-The federal farm bill of 2014 defines hemp as “the species Cannabis sativa with a THC content of 0.3% or less”.
-The same species is grown in both instances but hemp undergoes selective breeding to ensure lower THC levels.
-Hemp does in fact contain all of the other 80+ cannabinoids and terpenes found in what is typically thought of as medical marijuana.
-We refer to marijuana as “high [...]
+The federal farm bill of 2014 defines hemp as “the species Cannabis sativa with compliance of 0.3% or less”.
+The same species is grown in both instances but hemp undergoes selective breeding to ensure compliance.
+Hemp does in fact contain all of the other 80+ cannabinoids and terpenes.
+Currently, NWG works solely in industrial hemp, due to regulatory fluidity.

 Go to Top